 3. Weight Training

 No, you don’t have to become a bodybuilder.
 But strength training instead of cardio once a week can reverse some of the metabolic slowdown that comes with age by increasing your resting metabolic rate.

 4. Do Yoga

-Try a Yin yoga sequence (like this one from MindBodyGreen), which includes some simple, yet effective, twists and moves that help support metabolism and encourage detoxification through the liver and gall bladder.
+Try a Yin yoga sequence, which includes some simple, yet effective, twists and moves that help support metabolism and encourage detoxification through the liver and gall bladder.

 5. Run or Swim Intervals

 If you’re a runner or swimmer, a few 30- or 60-second high-intensity intervals (once every five minutes or so) can ramp up your oxygen intake and train your cells to work harder to burn energy.